This article will share with you how to prepare and pass the SC-200 Microsoft Security Operations Analyst certification exam successfully.

 - Activate and customize Microsoft Sentinel workbook templates

 - View and analyze Microsoft Sentinel data using workbooks

 - Track incident metrics using the security operations efficiency workbook

-Hunt for threats using the Azure Sentinel portal
+Hunt for threats using Microsoft Sentinel

 - Create custom hunting queries

 - Configure and use MSTICPy in notebooks